gelilaa/behavior-strategy-implementation/7-kyu/Bus Timer.md

 ### Implementation

-Her fist function include simple calculation and a loop to find the return value (departures)

-The main Function Impliments the first function, mathematical calculations and array methods to find the right return value.
+Her first function include simple calculation and a loop to find the return value (departures) The main Function Implements the first function, mathematical calculations and array methods to find the right return value.

 **function - explicit return**: The function is long with a `return` statement.